 MP for Great Grimsby and Cleethorpes

-Melanie Onn is a Labour (Co‑op) MP for Great Grimsby and Cleethorpes, first elected in 2024.
-She sits on the Energy Security and Net Zero Committee (from March 2025) and has served on a range of parliamentary committees, including Standards and Privileges, with past shadow responsibilities in housing.
+Melanie Onn is a Labour Co-operative MP for Great Grimsby and Cleethorpes, first elected on 4 July 2024.
+She currently sits on the Energy Security and Net Zero Committee (since March 2025) and has a background in housing policy, with previous roles including Shadow Minister for Housing and service on housing and local government committees.

 Generated 21 February 2026